What is equity in business, and why does it matter?

 In commercial business, equity represents tangible and intangible assets/equity.

-Tangible assets on the balance sheet can include the Commercial real estate if the property is owned along with the furniture and fittings and equipment.
-They are the actual solid objects visible.
+Tangible assets on the balance sheet can include commercial real estate if the property is owned along with the furniture and fittings and equipment.
+They are the actual solid objects that are visible.
 On the other hand, Intangible assets are items not very obvious when first observed.
-They can include things such as Goodwill, Client/customer database and the other intellectual property owned by the business.
+They can include things such as goodwill, client/customer databases and the other intellectual property owned by the business.

 The above information outlines the advantages of growing equity in your business.
 The basic formula is to have good sound management.
 Continually work on increasing your customer base with cost-effective and strategic marketing to increase revenue while keeping close tabs on your costs.